marcvhoof/PYNQ_GenesysZU/README.md

 - make -j is not viable
 - Only Pynq-Z2 is necessary for building the toolchain.
 It is also necessary for other boards.
 So leave it in.
 - If you need the HDMI license, make sure you enable it beforehand - as it stops the building process.
+- I use sudo make clean to clean
+- Somehow, sometimes the wrong qemu is used, giving a variety of errors (e.g. recipe for target 'qemu_check_arm' failed / recipe for target ‘checkenv’ failed).
+This fixes it: export PATH="/opt/crosstool-ng/bin:/opt/qemu/bin:$PATH".

 ## Support